ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 say, the object represents a request for all `action` values listed within the object to be used at all `locations` values listed within the object for all `datatype` values listed within the object.
-Assuming the request above was granted, the RC could assume that it would be able to do a `read` action against the `images` on the first server as well as a `delete` action on the `metadata` of the second server, or any other combination of these fields, using the same access token.
+Assuming the request above was granted, the client instance could assume that it would be able to do a `read` action against the `images` on the first server as well as a `delete` action on the `metadata` of the second server, or any other combination of these fields, using the same access token.